-- String lines of an area division must always be true boundaries.
-Hence there are no line strings with the same surface on either side (figure 23).
-This is also ruled out by the definition of a surface. - If there are defined area objects on either side of a line string, then each curve segment (join between two vertices) of one area object must in terms of geometry and attributes correspond exactly to the curve segment of the other area object.
+- String lines of a tessellation must always be true boundaries.
+Hence there are no line strings with the same surface on either side (see figure 23).
+This is also ruled out by the definition of a surface. - If there are defined area objects on either side of a line string, then each curve segment (join between two vertices) of one area object must in terms of geometry and attributes correspond exactly to the curve segment of the other area object. - If line attributes have been defined for these lines, then they must feature the same values for coinciding lines of the two neighbouring areas.

-Area divisions may not occur within substructures.
+Tessellations may not occur within substructures.

-In order to be able to refer to line strings of an area division as individual objects (and namely as object even if the line string is the boundary of two area objects), then AREA INSPECTION is at your disposal (cf. chapter 2.15 Views).
+In order to be able to refer to line strings of a tessellation as individual objects (and namely as one object even if the line string is the boundary of two area objects), then AREA INSPECTION is at your disposal (cf. chapter 2.15 Views).

-2.8.12.4 Extensibility
+2.8.13.4 Extensibility